-The Partnership Agreement provides for an "Equity Committee," which is currently comprised of Mr. Altman, Mr. Aspe and Mr. Schlosstein.
+The Partnership Agreement provides for an "Equity Committee," which is currently comprised of Messrs.
+Altman, Aspe and Schlosstein.
 If a member of the Equity Committee ceases to be associated with us, he will cease to be a member of the Equity Committee.
 All decisions made by the Equity Committee must be unanimous.

 The Equity Committee may accelerate vesting of unvested Evercore LP partnership units in whole or in part at any time and may permit transfers or exchanges by holders who remain our employees.
-In addition, the Equity Committee may, from time to time in its sole discretion, permit transfers or exchanges of Evercore LP partnership units held by Mr. Altman, Mr. Aspe and Mr. Schlosstein.
-If the Equity Committee permits any employee to transfer or exchange Evercore LP partnership units, each other employee holder will be entitled to participate ratably with one another in any such permitted disposition (i.e., each such holder shall be permitted to dispose of an equal proportion of his or her Evercore LP partnership units, provided such units have vested).
+In addition, the Equity Committee may, from time to time in its sole discretion, permit transfers or exchanges of Evercore LP partnership units held by Messrs.
+Altman, Aspe and Schlosstein.
+If the Equity Committee permits any employee to transfer or exchange Evercore LP partnership units, each other employee holder will be entitled to participate ratably with one another in any such permitted disposition (that is, each such holder shall be permitted to dispose of an equal proportion of his or her Evercore LP partnership units, provided such units have vested).